 When the program is in session, our Barcelona or Granada Centers can make emergency loans to students.
 Students must sign a promissory note and repay the loan as soon as they receive money from home.
 If you find yourself in dire financial straits while traveling, the State Department can help your family transfer money to you (provided you are a U.S. citizen).

 In order to study in Spain under the current Covid-19-related entry policies, you will need to show a variety of documents.

 As your program is over 90 days long, you will need a student visa to study in Spain.
-Your program manager will be in touch with you about the next steps of this process.
+Your program advisor will be in touch with you about the next steps of this process.
 Some documents required for the visa will be provided by Arcadia but some materials you can begin to compile on your own.
 This includes: